Skip to Content

 Filet mignon is a lean cut of beef that is taken from the tenderloin area which runs along each side of the spine of the cow.
 Because this muscle lacks excessive use, the steak has very little intramuscular fat or marbling.

-Because this cut of meat is very lean, it is not the preferred, every day steak for many people.
-That is because the fat that is marbled in cuts of steak provides extra flavor naturally.
+Therefore, because this cut of meat is very lean, it is not the preferred everyday steak for many people.
+That is because the fat that is marbled in other cuts of steak, like Ribeye steak, provides extra moisture and natural flavor.

-However, when you wrap the filets in bacon, the fat is provided and absorbed into the meat as it cooks.
-The bacon also allows some of the smokey, savory flavor present in bacon to slip into the filet as well.
+However, when you wrap the leaner filets in bacon, the fat that was initially missing is now provided and absorbs into the meat as it cooks.
+In addition, the bacon provides smoky and salty flavors that penetrate into the meat as it cooks.

-In addition, as the fat in the bacon cooks, it creates a crispy sear on the surface of the steak as it cooks in a cast iron pan.
-This is what makes Filet mignon wrapped in bacon so good and loved by many people.
+Not to mention that as the fat in the bacon cooks down, it creates a crispy sear on the surface of the steak as it cooks in a cast iron pan.
+This is what makes Filet mignon wrapped in bacon so good and loved by so many people.

-For many people, filet mignon wrapped in bacon is considered both luxurious and romantic.
-It is an amazing meal that is surprisingly easy to make.
+For many people, filet mignon wrapped in bacon is considered both a luxurious and romantic dish.
+Although it may look intimidating to cook, it is surprisingly easy when using the method described below.

-However, instead of cooking it on the grill it is best to cook it using a combination of searing and roasting techniques.
-This method will provide you with the most delicious results.
+Instead of making the steaks on a hot grill, it is best to cook them using a combination of searing and roasting techniques.
+This method will provide you with the most consistent and delicious results.

 Bacon Wrapped Filet Mignon Recipe